SecureBoost+: Large Scale and High-Performance Vertical Federated Gradient Boosting Decision Tree: Experiments

-\textbf{Training Speed} As shown in Figure \ref{tree-num}, in a 25-epoch model, SecureBoost+ needs to build 275, 175, 250 trees when training on \textit{sensorless}, \textit{Covtype}, \textit{SVHN} respectively.
-To reach the SecureBoost+ baseline, SecureBoost-MO only needs to build 38, 37, 47 trees respectively.
-The tree numbers of SecureBoost-MO is far less than default SecureBoost+.
+As shown in Figure \ref{tree-num}, in the multi-classification training task with 25 epoches, SecureBoost+\_Ciphertext needs to build 275, 175 and 250 trees respectively in the \textit{Sensorless}, \textit{Covtype}, \textit{SVHN} datasets, while SecureBoost-MO only needs to build 38, 37, 47 trees respectively.
+The tree numbers of SecureBoost-MO is far less than SecureBoost+\_Ciphertext.